 The LCAP survey led to the adoption of district-wide goals as stated within this document.
-Unique to this past year, students parents and teachers have been surveyed at both the district and site level regarding the impact of Covid 19 and their preferences related to school reopening.
-Conejo Valley High School students and staff also participate in the California Healthy Kids Survey on a bi-annual basis.
+Conejo Valley High School students and staff also participate in the California Healthy Kids Survey on a biannual basis.
 Overall, the surveys reveal that the overwhelming majority of students, staff and parents feel that CVHS is a safe and secure school and feel they are treated fairly by teachers and staff.
 However the surveys also reveal that student academic motivation is low, truancy is relatively high and that many of our students are using alcohol or other drugs.

-Classroom Observations
+3. Classroom Observations